 We use reasonable technical, administrative and physical controls to safeguard your personal data from unlawful use and unauthorised disclosure.
-In addition we limit access to your personal data to those CMCT employees/workers, church volunteers and church elders who need to know and they will only process your personal data on our instructions.
+In addition, we limit access to your personal data to those CMCT employees/workers, church volunteers and church elders who need to have access and they will only process your personal data on our instructions.
 In all cases we will ensure that any access or transfer of your personal data is compliant with UK data protection law.

 Where we use third parties (see above) to provide elements of our service and/or to process data on our behalf they are bound by law or contract to protect your personal data and only use it in accordance with our instructions.
 We only allow third parties to handle your personal data on the understanding that they will keep the information confidential.

 We normally only store your personal data within the European Economic Area (“EEA”).
 If one of our service providers (e.g. a payment gateway provider or payment processor such as Eventbrite, an online form builder such as Cognito Forms or an online server/storage provider such as Google/Microsoft Office) needs to transfer your personal data outside of the EEA then we will either ensure a data protection level equal to the one in the EEA or we will obtain your consent to the transfer.
 For example, if you book onto one of our training courses through Eventbrite, if you complete our safeguarding application form/self-declaration form or if we store your personal data on Google Drive’s secure servers they may transfer your personal data outside of the EEA as they are US organisations – these third party organisations do however participate in and comply with the EU-US Privacy Shield Framework and accordingly the European Union allows the transfer.